DataTools4Heart/DP-Clinical-ICL/README.md

 1. Check the error messages in the application
 2. Look through the Troubleshooting section above
 3. Contact your institution's IT support
+4. Contact the maintainer directly:
+   - Michele Miranda
+   - Email: michele.miranda@translated.net or miranda@di.uniroma1.it
-4. [Create an issue](https://github.com/yourusername/DP-Clinical-ICL/issues) on our GitHub page
+5. [Create an issue](https://github.com/yourusername/DP-Clinical-ICL/issues) on our GitHub page

 ## Citation